DarkSystemCD/.NET_CSHARP/README.md

 ## 📘 HOW TO . . .
 Classes and Structs
+- Application
   - Properties
-- - Property Array
+    - Property Array